-The Unit Administrator, with the approval of the Vice-President for Instruction, may permit full-time faculty to teach moonlight assignments in excess of 167% of workload per quarter, if there are no part-time faculty who have taught during the previous three quarters, and are available, and are qualified to teach the class as determined by the Unit Administrator.
+The Unit Administrator, with the approval of the Vice-President for Instruction, may permit full-time faculty to teach moonlight assignments in excess of 150% of workload per quarter, if there are no part-time faculty who have taught during the previous three quarters, and are available, and are qualified to teach the class as determined by the Unit Administrator.

-Total moonlight assignments for any individual faculty during the regular college year will not exceed an average of 150% for the three quarters of the regular college year, unless approved by the Vice-President for Instruction.
+AFT Seattle will receive a quarterly report listing moonlight assignments by the 15th day of each regular college quarter.

 "Part-time faculty" are those who do not meet the criteria for full-time faculty.
 Faculty in this category are paid in accordance with Appendix B or pro-rata part-time.

 “Pro-rata part-time faculty” are those who are assigned more than two-thirds (2/3) but less than 100% of the normal weekly workload of the discipline, division, or department for a minimum of eight (8) weeks in a quarter during the regular college year.
+The assignment may include non-instructional duties.
 Faculty in this category are paid according to the full-time salary schedule pro-rated at the percentage of a full-time load they are assigned, except during Summer Quarter.
 (For Summer Quarter, see Article 4.8.e.)

 ARTICLE 5 -- FRINGE BENEFITS